Jul 24, 2025

 What is the debt snowball method?

-The debt snowball method means paying off your smallest debt first.
-Look at your list of debt balances and find the smallest amount—don’t focus on the interest rate.
+With this method, you will want to look at your list of debt balances and find the smallest amount.
+Don’t focus on the interest rate.

 What is the debt avalanche method?

-Which method is better—snowball or avalanche?
+Which payoff method is best?

 It depends.
-The benefit of the snowball method is the good feeling you get from paying off a loan.
+The benefit of the snowball method is the feeling you get from paying off a loan.
 In other words, getting rid of debt feels good and can give you motivation to keep going.

-You can refer to this summary to see which method will work best for you:
+You can refer to this summary to see which method will work best for you.

 Debt Snowball Method Debt Avalanche Method